Fine Art Museums

 For the major expansion of this venerable art museum, we prepared an attendance potential analysis; and comprehensive departmental business plans for earned revenue generating departments.
 These are a basis for repositioning the museum’s overall operating strategy and its funding relationship to the Commonwealth of Virginia.

-This museum will move to a major new architecturally significant building in Museum Park.
-We have worked with the Miami Art Museum on an ongoing basis regarding attendance potential, operating and pre-opening planning.
+This museum has moved to a major new architecturally significant building in Museum Park.
+We worked with the Pérez Art Museum Miami on an ongoing basis regarding attendance potential, operating and pre-opening planning.
 This work included a market study with attendance potential analysis; an operating plan for the new museum; and pre-opening operations, capital cost, and cash flow analyses for the 120,000 square foot museum.

 Taubman Museum of Art: Roanoke, Virginia